A new approach of chain sampling inspection plan: Design of modified chain group sampling plan

-where, $P_{acg}(p)$ is defined in Equation ($\ref{eq4}$). $p_0$ and $p_1$ are the AQL and LQL respectively.
-In above optimizing problem, our aim is to minimize sample size $n$, where, $n$ depends on number of groups $g$ with each of group size $r$, i.e., we have to minimize the number of groups $g$ in such a way that $g$ satisfies above optimization problem for given $r$.
+In above optimizing problem, our aim is to minimize sample size $n$ and $n$ depends on number of groups $g$ for given group size $r$, i.e., we have to minimize the number of groups $g$ in such a way that $g$ satisfies above optimization problem for given $r$.